-AFS shares the Board's stated belief that it is important it does not operate in isolation.
+It is critical that the licensing system does not operate in isolation.
 The Board should take into account the views of local partners, communities, and other strategies and plans which have relevance to alcohol when developing and implementing their policy.
-The Licensing Scotland Act (2005) and accompanying guidance should inform the Boards approach to how this can best be achieved, for example by responding to the recommendations of relevant Forums.
+The Licensing Scotland Act (2005) and accompanying guidance should inform the Boards approach to how